Here are the top 10 AI tools I use for SEO and writing that boost my rankings and traffic.

-Hey, few users returned to your website in January
+Hey, a few users returned to your website in January

 Click on content analysis.

-I need to fix a few pages that are bouncing really badly.
+I need to fix a few pages that are bouncing badly.

-This is really useful stuff; although I’ve yet to find a click-through rate insight.
+This is handy, although I’ve yet to find a click-through rate insight.

 This is AI.